gabesoft/vim-ags/README.md

 ```

 # Silver searcher (AG) plugin for Vim
-*A Vim plugin for the [silver searcher](https://github.com/ggreer/the_silver_searcher) that focuses on clean display and
- easy navigation through the search results*
+*A Vim plugin for the [silver searcher](https://github.com/ggreer/the_silver_searcher) that focuses on clear display of the search results*

 ### Installation
 [Pathogen](https://github.com/tpope/vim-pathogen), [Vundle](https://github.com/gmarik/vundle), or copy to the Vim directory